Intelligent tutoring system: Effectiveness

-A more recent meta-analysis suggests that ITSs can exceed the effectiveness of both CAI and human tutors, especially when measured by local (specific) tests as opposed to standardized tests.
+A 2015 meta-analysis suggests that ITSs can exceed the effectiveness of both CAI and human tutors, especially when measured by local (specific) tests as opposed to standardized tests.
 "Students who received intelligent tutoring outperformed students from conventional classes in 46 (or 92%) of the 50 controlled evaluations, and the improvement in performance was great enough to be considered of substantive importance in 39 (or 78%) of the 50 studies.
 The median ES in the 50 studies was 0.66, which is considered a moderate-to-large effect for studies in the social sciences.
 It is roughly equivalent to an improvement in test performance from the 50th to the 75th percentile.
 This is stronger than typical effects from other forms of tutoring.
 C.-L. C. Kulik and Kulik's (1991) meta-analysis, for example, found an average ES of 0.31 in 165 studies of CAI tutoring.
 ITS gains are about twice as high.
 The ITS effect is also greater than typical effects from human tutoring.
 As we have seen, programs of human tutoring typically raise student test scores about 0.4 standard deviations over control levels.
 Developers of ITSs long ago set out to improve on the success of CAI tutoring and to match the success of human tutoring.
 Our results suggest that ITS developers have already met both of these goals....
 Although effects were moderate to strong in evaluations that measured outcomes on locally developed tests, they were much smaller in evaluations that measured outcomes on standardized tests.
 Average ES on studies with local tests was 0.73; average ES on studies with standardized tests was 0.13.
 This discrepancy is not unusual for meta-analyses that include both local and standardized tests... local tests are likely to align well with the objectives of specific instructional programs.
 Off-the-shelf standardized tests provide a looser fit. ...
 Our own belief is that both local and standardized tests provide important information about instructional effectiveness, and when possible, both types of tests should be included in evaluation studies."

 Some recognized strengths of ITS are their ability to provide immediate yes/no feedback, individual task selection, on-demand hints, and support mastery learning.